TeicuRazvan/my-final-project/README.md

-# My Spotify

-# This project is a final project to showcase my talents
+# This project is a final project

 ```
 npm start